nbronson/ccstm/doc/exceptions.md

 # Exception Handling in Transactions

+**Important:** Until partial rollback of nested transactions (issue #4) is completed, exceptions thrown by a nested transaction and caught in an outer transaction will not have the same semantics as those thrown at the top level.

 ## User exceptions => rollback + propagate

 An exception thrown from inside to outside an atomic block will